-As any avid social media user will tell you, it’s fairly easy to tell whether or not your followers or friends appreciated your contribution to their news feeds; just look at the likes and shares on your page.
+As any avid social media user will tell you, it’s relatively easy to know whether your followers or friends appreciated your contribution to their news feeds; just look at the likes and shares on your page!

 Focusing on the Bigger Picture

-Content marketing, and therefore social media engagement, is an important part of any campaign strategy, and the pursuit of sales is no exception.
-While waiting on direct results can feel like a long and tedious process, it’s imperative to keep in mind that it’s all about fitting each of the pieces of your marketing strategy together and letting them do their part to contribute to your business or organization.
-When you do, you’ll notice more and more the impact that social media engagement has and how it plays into the sales process.
+Content marketing and social media engagement is an integral part of any campaign strategy, and the pursuit of sales is no exception.
+While waiting on direct results can feel like a tedious process, it’s imperative to keep in mind that it’s all about fitting each of the pieces of your marketing strategy together and letting them do their part to contribute to your business or organization.
+When you do, you’ll notice the impact that social media engagement has and how it plays into the sales process.

-For more tips on managing your social media accounts and using content marketing to your advantage, stay tuned to our blog or contact the experts at Sage Island for a consultation!
+For more tips on managing your social media accounts, using content marketing to your advantage, and understanding those likes and shares, stay tuned to our blog or contact the experts at Sage Island for a consultation!